 Are bankruptcy courts still open?

 If you’re looking to file bankruptcy, a check of the current operational status of the US Bankruptcy Court in your jurisdiction may be needed.
-You should seek advice from a bankruptcy attorney.
+You should seek advice from a bankruptcy lawyer.